Header image courtesy of Dear Lilly

 Originally published by Abi Englefield.
 Last updated by Alisa Chau.

 The pre-date jitters have set in and you are having a venue-related breakdown.
-But don’t panic, because cocktail connoisseur Abi Englefield has a tried-and-tested list of date-worthy restaurants around Hong Kong to ensure your evening runs smoothly.
-Well, as far as the venue goes, anyway—you’re liable for your own escape plan!
+But don’t panic, because cocktail connoisseur Abi Englefield has a tried-and-tested list of date-worthy restaurants around Hong Kong to ensure your romantic meal runs smoothly.
+Well, as far as the venue goes, anyway—you are liable for your own escape plan!

 Dear Lilly, Shop 4010, Podium Level 4, IFC Mall, 8 Finance Street, Central | (+852) 2771 6060

 Set against the backdrop of Tai Kwun, Madame Fù throws back to a bygone era of cocktails at salon gatherings.
 Boasting six distinctly designed rooms—all of them perfect for Instagramming—sweep your date off their feet with Madame Fù’s delectable Cantonese and Northern Chinese dishes, all whilst comfortably seated amongst the beautifully adorned and plush settees.

 Snap a selfie overlooking the central parade grounds at the Red & Blue Verandah, snuggle up in The Library, or simply share a gorgeous dessert together in the Grand Café.
 Besties celebrating Galentine’s can keep an eye out for the elegant Pink Room, a favourite amongst girl squads and classy ladies having luncheons.

 Madame Fù, 3/F, Barrack Block, Tai Kwun, 10 Hollywood Road, Central | (+852) 2114 2118